Harvard-IACS/2024-AC215/milestone3.md

 - **Presentation Date:** Thursday, October 31st.
     Details on the schedule and location will be posted on **Ed**.

+  **Slides submission:** Please submit slides by noon on 10/31 via Canvas.

 ### **Presentation Requirements**
 Your presentation should be **5 minutes** long, followed by **1 minute** for Q&A. It should include: